aceraven777/laravel-paymaya/readme.md

 ## Usage

-When you run `php artisan vendor:publish` it will create file in `app/Libraries/PayMaya/User.php`, you may edit this file based on your needs.
+When you run `php artisan vendor:publish` it will create file in `config/paymaya.php` and `app/Libraries/PayMaya/User.php`, you may edit this file based on your needs.

-For the sample codes below add environment variables for `PAYMAYA_PUBLIC_KEY` and `PAYMAYA_SECRET_KEY` in your `.env` file for your API keys.
+For the sample codes below you have to define `PAYMAYA_PUBLIC_KEY` and `PAYMAYA_SECRET_KEY` in your `.env` file for your API keys.
 Here's the link for sandbox API keys for PayMaya: https://developers.maya.ph/reference/sandbox-credentials-and-cards#sandbox-api-keys

 ### Setting up Webhooks